OutSystems/outsystems-pipeline/README.md

 ## Getting started

-In the [Wiki](https://github.com/OutSystems/outsystems-pipeline/wiki) you will find all the information on how to use `outsystems-pipeline` and set up your OutSystems pipelines.
+In the [Wiki](https://github.com/OutSystems/outsystems-pipeline/wiki) you will find all the information on how to use `outsystems-pipeline` and on setting up your OutSystems pipelines.

-The following are step-by-step instructions on how to setup OutSystems CI/CD pipelines using `outsystems-pipeline`:
+The following are step-by-step instructions on how to set up OutSystems CI/CD pipelines using `outsystems-pipeline`:

 * [Building an OutSystems pipeline with Jenkins](https://github.com/OutSystems/outsystems-pipeline/wiki/Building-an-OutSystems-pipeline-with-Jenkins)
 * [Building an OutSystems pipeline with Azure DevOps](https://github.com/OutSystems/outsystems-pipeline/wiki/Building-an-OutSystems-pipeline-with-Azure-DevOps)